 What Markets Can Expected Goals Help?

-Expected Goals is well worth taking note of as it can really help punters in a number of markets.
+Expected Goals are well worth taking note of as they can really help you in a number of markets.

 The scientific algorithm Opta provides is incredibly useful for providing accurate predictions and there are a number of takeaways from it.